Watering Flowers + Dodging Solicitors

 If you have a ring doorbell, like I have with a battery, you use the tool that came with it to pop it off the bracket, then charge it with the cord that it came with.
 If you download the Ring app on your phone, you can see who’s at your door on your phone.
 It will also tell you when your ring doorbell battery needs charged up otherwise I don’t know why you even have one if you’re not using it.

 Me either.
 I guess I thought it would make potential robbers think twice.
 I didn’t know how to set it up.
-But I’ll get it figured out.
+And at the time I didn’t have all the concerns of privacy and surveillance.
+I want to have something that doesn’t go up in the cloud.
+Not that I’m very smart about these technological things.